 - ¼ tsp vanilla extract (Here's how to make your own)

 - Add dry ingredients to a food processor and pulse to combine.

 - Add the butter and pulse again until the flour mixture is coarse with small, pea-sized or smaller pieces of butter throughout.

-- Add the coconut milk, honey and molasses and pulse until the mixture forms into a soft dough.
+- Add the coconut milk, honey, molasses and vanilla and pulse until the mixture forms into a soft dough.